httpwg/http-extensions/draft-ietf-httpbis-client-cert-header.md

 during the handshake and for the server to verify the CertificateVerify and Finished messages.

-[[ HTTP2 forbids TLS renegotiation and post-handshake authentication but it's possible with HTTP1.1 and maybe needs to be discussed explicitly here or somewhere in this document?
+> TODO: HTTP2 forbids TLS renegotiation and post-handshake authentication but it's possible with HTTP1.1 and maybe needs to be discussed explicitly here or somewhere in this document?
 Naively I'd say that the `Client-Cert` header will be sent with the data of the most recent client cert anytime after renegotiation or post-handshake auth.
-And only for requests that are fully covered by the cert but that in practice making the determination of where exactly in the application data the cert messages arrived is hard to impossible so it'll be a best effort kind of thing. ]]
+And only for requests that are fully covered by the cert but that in practice making the determination of where exactly in the application data the cert messages arrived is hard to impossible so it'll be a best effort kind of thing.

 # HTTP Header Field and Processing Rules